 Watch out for timeshare agreements that have very tight exit clauses which make it difficult to end the contract.
 Some contracts are 'everlasting' meaning there is no end-point.
 Even if you are no longer able to use the timeshare, you may still be responsible for fees.
 Upon your death, your estate (anything of value you leave) could be required to settle outstanding fees.

 If you own a timeshare, beware of the timeshare resale scam.
-You may be cold-called by a trader claiming that they can market your timeshare for you for an up-front fee and if it does not sell they will buy it from you; or they will offer to buy the timeshare if you agree to buy another one or join a holiday club.
+You may be cold-called by a trader claiming that they can market your timeshare for you for an up-front fee; they may also claim that if it does not sell they will buy it from you, or they will offer to buy the timeshare if you agree to buy another one or join a holiday club.
 The trader may inflate the value of your timeshare to encourage you to go ahead.
 In some cases, the trader may tell you that there is already a buyer interested in your timeshare but, in reality, they don't exist.
 The trader may even pose as the buyer and use different contact details to appear more credible.
 The trader's motive is to get you to part with your cash or make a card payment for what turns out to be a fraudulent service.

 Beware of a suspicious call from someone pretending to be a lawyer who claims they can represent you, for a fee, in your dispute with a timeshare trader.
 Some criminals trying to commit fraud will pretend to be genuine and reputable legal firms.
 In all cases, their sole aim is to steal your money.

-If you enter a timeshare, holiday product, resale or exchange contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+The Consumer Protection from Unfair Trading Regulations 2008 (CPRs) include provisions that give you rights of redress if a trader has engaged in an unfair commercial practice involving a misleading action or an aggressive practice: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to the rights you already have under the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010.
-See our guide 'Misleading and aggressive practices: rights of redress' for more information.
+See 'Misleading and aggressive practices: rights of redress' for more information.

 DO I HAVE ANY PROTECTION IF I SIGN A FINANCE AGREEMENT OR PAY BY CREDIT / DEBIT CARD?